lightoj-dev/problem-tutorials/1080/en.md

 #### Solution

-It's clear that a naive approach of `O(N)` complexity will give `TLE` in this input range.
-So you have to look for a faster way to make queries.
+It's clear that a naive approach of updating range in `O(N)` complexity will make `O(Q*N)` complexity for `Q` queries, which will give `TLE` in this input range.
+So you have to look for a faster way to make these queries.

 There are many Data structures, _segment tree_, _binary index tree_, for example, to handle this type of _range update and point query_ or _point update range query_ in a faster way.